nlee727/obsidian_vault/Personal/Finance/The Zurich Axioms - Max Gunther/Major Axiom 5 - On Patterns.md

 ### Speculative Strategy
 Do not see order where it does exist.
 This does not mean you should ever not expect to find an advantageous bet or promising investment.
 Take you best shot at something that looks good.
 However, despite all the studying the role of chance is still king.
 - It is unlikely that studying has created a sure thing or even a nearly sure thing.

-As long as you stay alert to the fact that you are always dealing with chaos
+As long as you stay alert to the fact that you are always dealing with chaos you can keep yourself from getting hurt, as you internalize the change of losing as substantial even though you have edge.